Reviewed by: HU Medical Review Board | Last Reviewed: November 2019. | Last updated: December 2020

-Inflammatory disease also is more common in industrialized countries than in developing nations.4 There are several possible reasons for this pattern.
+Doctors believe there may be several reasons for this pattern.
 It could be that health care providers in developing nations do not recognize or diagnose the disease.
-They may attribute diarrhea to infections or other causes.
-Or there could be environmental factors [Link to: Causes] that protect people in less developed countries from Crohn’s disease.
-Similarly, changes in diet and lifestyle as societies become more industrialized may be one cause of IBD.
+They may assume diarrhea is caused by infection, for example.
+There could be something about the environment that protects people in less developed countries.
+Or, changes in diet and lifestyle in more developed countries may trigger IBD.3

 Is inflammatory bowel disease becoming more common?

-What are the costs of inflammatory bowel disease to society?
+What are the costs of inflammatory bowel disease?